 "You want her, don't you?"

-He shrugged.
+Scyther shrugged, his head tilted in speculation and brows raised.
 "I've seen that look before.
 You seek after her, but are either afraid or unable to."

 "What is that supposed to mean?"
 Mewtwo growled, irises flashing almost menacingly.